2 in 5 British working mothers struggle to find childcare

 MPs on both sides of the House have echoed O’Grady, accusing the Government of ignoring childcare needs in their coronavirus response, and noting that nearly half of women who have been made redundant amid the crisis cited lack of childcare as a reason.
 Conservative MP Caroline Nokes called the complete absence of reference to childcare in the summer mini-budget “shocking”.
 Meanwhile, Labour MP Tulip Siddiq said: “It feels like I’m banging my head against a brick wall.
 This is not a cabinet that listens to women.”

 “The risk is when we go back into the office, the people that go back will be the senior leaders,” she said.
 “And we know that those senior leaders are largely white men.
-That will reinforce the kind of exclusionary, lack of diverse culture at the top of organisations.
-I think that would be a very dangerous step backwards.”
+That will reinforce the kind of exclusionary, lack of diverse culture at the top of organizations.
+I think that would be a very dangerous step backward.”

 Francke wasn’t all doom and gloom.
-She highlighted that the pandemic has created the incentive for flexible work that women’s groups have been advocating for years.
+She highlighted that the pandemic has created an incentive for flexible work that women’s groups have been advocating for years.